-'Hurricane of a century' bears down on Florida's Panhandle
+Florida's Panhandle faces 'hurricane of a century'

 A very dangerous Category 4 storm on five-step Saffir-Simpson scale, Michael strengthened as it moved north over the Gulf of Mexico and by 8 a.m.
 ET (1200 GMT) was carrying top winds of 145 miles per hour (230 km per hour), the National Hurricane Center said.

-The hurricane was set to make landfall later on Wednesday on Florida’s Panhandle and could drive sea water levels as high as 14 feet (4.3 meters) above normal in some areas, the center said.
+It was set to make landfall later on Wednesday on Florida’s Panhandle and could drive sea water levels as high as 14 feet (4.3 meters) above normal in some areas, the center said.
 The storm could strengthen further before coming ashore, it said.

+Michael’s menace was compounded by its relatively quick development, growing from a tropical storm to Category 4 hurricane in about 40 hours.

+“This kind of sprung up for us quite quickly,” said Andrew Gillum, mayor of the state capital, Tallahassee, which lies about 25 miles (40 km) from the coast and was preparing for a battering.

+“We honestly felt we might have a tropical system and weren’t sure where it would go and now we’re staring down the barrel of a category 4 storm,” Gillum told CNN.

 More than 2.1 million residents of at least 20 Florida counties were under mandatory or voluntary evacuation orders.
-Much of this part of Florida is rural areas known for small tourist cities, beaches, wildlife reserves and Tallahassee, the state capital.
+Much of the area is rural and known for small tourist cities, beaches and wildlife reserves, as well as Tallahassee.

 “Hurricane Michael is forecast to be the most destructive hurricane to hit the Florida Panhandle in a century,” Governor Rick Scott told reporters, speaking about seven hours before Michael was expected to make landfall.